katrinamarquez/KatrinaMarquez_T1A2/development_log.md

 ## 27/04/2020
 Coding:
 - Added in ruby gem tty-prompt.
 This makes menu selection with the loops easier to manage.
 Looping makes sense and is less confusing for the user.
+- Added in command line argument.
+App offers a personalised welcome message to the app (if they include it in the command line) or generic welcome message (if they do not include it in command line).
+- TTY-Prompt broke customer menu.
+Previously this was indicated by s and c and changed to tty-prompt 1 and 2 option.

 Documentation:
 - Running tests on tty-prompt changes.